 (Levaquin, Cipro, Floxin, Avelox, Maxaquin, Noroxin, Penetrex, Tequin, and Zagam)

-Pre-existing conditions that can be aggravated: Neuropathy & traveling pain, heart conditions like tachycardia or irregular heartbeats, kidney problems, weak tendons, retinal problems
+Pre-existing conditions that can be aggravated: Neuropathy & traveling pain, heart conditions like tachycardia or irregular heartbeats, kidney problems, weak tendons, retinal problems, and depression.

 (Z-pack, Zithromax, Zmax)